partidodev/partido-server/README.md

 Partido itself is a platform independent App for sharing group expenses.

+## How to contribute to the project

+You can contribute in various ways - even if you're not a software developer.
+You can translate Partido to your language, report bugs, request features or code.
+Please check the [contribution guidelines](https://github.com/partidodev/partido-server/blob/main/CONTRIBUTING.md) to start.

 ## How to run the server

 In the project root folder, run: